klcodanr/oak-search-gotchas/README.md

-# Oak Search Demo
+# Oak Search Gotchas

-This project demonstrates the
+This project demonstrates some gotchas when using Oak Search & Indexing.

 ## How to build